usdot-fhwa-stol/carma-carla-integration/README.md

 |init_acceleration| To specify the initial vehicle acceleration |1|
 |init_steering_angle| To specify the initial vehicle steering wheel angle, it range from 0.7(left) to -0.7(right)|0|
 |init_jerk| To specify the initial vehicle jerk value|0|

+### CARMA Maps
+After CARMA platform installed successfully, the default **`vector_map.osm`** and **`pcd_map.pcd`** are Town02 stored in the folder **`/opt/carma/maps/`**.
+CARMA platform will load vector map (lanelet) and point cloud map when it has been launched.
+The vector map could be converted from open drive (.xodr) by using the [opendrive2lanelet](https://github.com/usdot-fhwa-stol/opendrive2lanelet) tool.
+Also, CARLA simulation provides several available Town maps to download from [autoware-contents](https://bitbucket.org/carla-simulator/autoware-contents/src/master/maps/)

+### CARMA Routes
+After CARMA platform installed successfully, there is a default Town02 route file located in the folder **`/opt/carma/route/`**.
+To customize a route, here is the instruction of [creating a new route file](https://usdot-carma.atlassian.net/wiki/spaces/CRMPLT/pages/1716060161/Creating+a+New+Route+File)